ToastyBuns3939/UDAudioOrg/README.md

 # UNTIL DAWN REMAKE Audio renamer

+The latest nightly build of FModel is required for a proper dump of the `Events` json files.
 This tool assumes that you already got both `WwiseAudio` and `WwiseStaged` folders extracted from Until Dawn via FModel.
 This tool also only works with extracted `.json` and `.wem` files from that game.